The Challenge With “Suitable”

 It suggests context, or people’s “scenes”.
 Our clothes have always been designed for the context in which people live, to be both beautiful and functional.
 But it is also crafted from scratch for each individual’s most important context – their body.

 As we launch our new brand, we don’t want to make it about us.
-We’re highlighting the amazing contexts that our community live, breath, work and play in.
+We’re highlighting the amazing contexts that our community live, breathe, work and play in.

 Learn more about #mySENE.